Vanesa Campos: Murder

 The murder of Vanesa Campos happened in a context of increasing criminality in the Bois de Boulogne.
 Throughout the summer 2018, a gang of Egyptians were racketeering prostitutes and their clients, their attacks were daily.
 Vanesa Campos tried to alert the police during one of their patrols, however, due to a lack of proof the officers did not respond to her complaints: “It is always the same.
 They would ask for their identities, but we didn’t know them.
 Even though we were very precise in our descriptions, they just wouldn’t listen.
 After all, we were just a bunch of hookers.
 Who cares about us?”
 Testimonies show, indeed, that police officers would mock and humiliate trans prostitutes and undocumented immigrants instead of helping them.
 Those who were both undocumented and working as prostitutes never dared filing official complaints at the police station for fear that they would get deported.

 Vanesa Campos then implemented the use of an alert signal for dangerous situation and handed out tear gas canisters to her fellow prostitutes.
-She hired a bodyguard, himself an undocumented worker, who on August 14, 2018, managed to scare off one of the gangers; the latter, on the same night, broke into a police vehicle and stole a gun (other sources place the theft on August 9).
+She hired a bodyguard, himself an undocumented worker, who on August 14, 2018, managed to scare off one of the gangsters; the latter, on the same night, broke into a police vehicle and stole a gun (other sources place the theft on August 9).
 On August 16, 2018, about 11pm, the Egyptians came back in numbers and attacked the bodyguard.
 Vanesa Campos was then left alone to face them and screamed for help: “¡Chicas todas!”
 One of the assailants then shot her in the chest before shooting several times in the air.
 They went at her fiercely and unrelentingly using utility knives, sticks, and a handgun, they then fled the scene in a car.
 At 11.30pm, Vanesa Campos's colleagues found her lying in a pool of her own blood.
 Paramedics, who arrived 30 minutes later, were unable to resuscitate her.

 Her body was repatriated to Cayaltí.
 Although her civil status had not been changed, upon a request of her mother, her tombstone does bear the name Vanesa.
 A small memorial was set in the Bois de Boulogne to pay tribute to her memory.